gatsbyjs/gatsby/docs/tutorial/part-three/index.md

 ![with-navigation](with-navigation.png)

 And there we have it!
-A simple three page site with a simple global navigation.
+A three page site with a simple global navigation.
+With your layout component, you can easily add headers, footers, global navigation, sidebars, etc.